kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 Fun fact: At Kagi, we [prioritize speed](../search-details/search-speed.md), to the point where all functionalities of Kagi Search (except Stripe checkout and Maps) work perfectly without JavaScript.
 We see JavaScript as a tool to enhance the UX, not create it.

 **Core ML Team**
-- Deep understanding of machine learning tools and technologies, whether in the build/deploy or apply/tweak layers.
+- Deep understanding of machine learning tools and technologies, whether in the build/deploy or apply/customize layers.
-- Demonstrable expertise with modern Large Language Models (LLMs).
+- Demonstrable expertise with modern large language models (LLMs), their deployment and/or advanced prompting techniques.
 - Experience in building noteworthy projects utilizing machine learning.

 **Core Design Team**